We tried to be professional about it making our own raspberry Pi Case. But that’s lame. So you get to see us screw up and still win!

 The fit-test was not perfect.
-For starters on my initial design i inverted the holes for my DC-DC circuits and the 2mm holes could’ve been a little bigger to give me some play when I threw my fasteners in.
-With a little bit of rotary tool action solved that problem.
+For starters on my initial design, we inverted the holes for my DC-DC circuits and the 2mm holes could’ve been a little bigger to give me some play when I threw my fasteners in.
+With a little bit of rotary tool, action solved that problem.
 But overall it fits exactly the way I want it to.
-Everything is behind the engrave marks were the walls shall stand.
+Everything is behind the engraved marks were the walls shall stand.
 So far so good on this one!

-For the wiring of this we decided to keep it similar to our previous raspberry Pi cases with using the traditional 12vdc barrel plug that we tend to find on a lot of power bricks on the market.
+For the wiring of this, we decided to keep it similar to our previous raspberry Pi cases using the traditional 12vdc barrel plug that we tend to find on a lot of power bricks on the market.
 Where positive polarity is on the pin wire and negative is on the outer barrel.
-This feeds into two LM2596 DC-DC Step down circuits which have the capability of delivering up to 3 amps per DC-DC circuit.
+This feeds into two LM2596 DC-DC Step-down circuits which have the capability of delivering up to 3 amps per DC-DC circuit.
 More then what we need for our Raspberry Pi.

 DC-DC Circuit #1

-One DC-DC Circuit is set for 7.2 volts for the fan because 12 volt fans even at 40mm in size still make a hell of a lot of noise at full blast.
-7.2 volts is just enough where air is moving good but it’s barely making any noise for us.
+One DC-DC Circuit is set for 7.2 volts for the fan because 12-volt fans even at 40mm in size still make a hell of a lot of noise at full blast.
+7.2 volts is just enough where the air is moving good but it’s barely making any noise for us.
 Your settings were vary depending on the fan type you choose for your case.

 DC-DC Circuit #2

 The other DC-DC Circuit shall go off to the Raspberry Pi case at 5.2 volts.
 Why this voltage?
 5.25 volts is the ceiling limit of the USB Standards.
-We also set it near the ceiling because as you run your CPU on your Pi at 100 percent and you keep your volt meter on it you’ll find that voltage does drop a little..
+We also set it near the ceiling because as you run your CPU on your Pi at 100 percent and you keep your voltmeter on it you’ll find that voltage does drop a little.
 If it drops below 4.8volts on the Raspberry Pi the B+’s and 2 series would just lock.
-The 3 series will actually warn you showing a icon in the upper right-hand corner warning of power failure.
+The 3 series will warn you showing an icon in the upper right-hand corner warning of power failure.

 Raspberry Pi direct wiring.